Developer Problems

-Context Switching Is Silently Destroying Developer Productivity
+Context Switching Is Destroying Productivity

+Every time a developer switches tools, they lose focus.
 Multiply that by dozens of times per day and velocity disappears.
+Reducing context switching is one of the highest-leverage ways to improve developer productivity.

 Modern Development Requires Too Many Tabs